devleaks/cockpitdecks-docs/docs/Running/Installation.md

 In particular, the X-Plane Cockpitdecks Helper plugin uses and requires the latest version of [XPPython3](https://xppython3.readthedocs.io/en/latest/index.html) plugin to work.
 This plugin itself requires X-Plane 12 and recent version of X-Plane SDK.
 Cockpitdecks Helper plugin is strictly not required to run Cockpitdecks but some features will not work without it.

-## Enable X-Plane UDP
+## Enable X-Plane Network

-> [!NOTE] X-Plane 12 and UDP
-> X-Plane 12 appears to disable UDP networking on new installations.
-Check Settings -> Network page, and make sure “Accept incoming connections” is enabled.

-(See X-Plane UDP manual.
-Will provide information here later.)
+(See X-Plane manual.
+Will provide information here later.
+Default behavior is OK, there is no action necessary)

 # Install Cockpitdecks Application